fabrizio-turchi/caseGenerator/README.md

-## caseGenerator,  tool for generating JSON files in UCO/CASE ontology.
+## caseGenerator a cross-platform (Windows/OSX) tool for generating JSON files in UCO/CASE ontology.

 **CASE** (see https://caseontology.org/index.html) stands for Cyber-investigation Analysis Standard Expression (CASE) and it is based on the Unified Cyber Ontology (UCO).